 Jersey Water has today announced its tariffs for 2011.
 For the second year running, the cost of metered water will remain unchanged.
 Unmetered water charges will increase by 1.5% with effect from 1 April 2011.
 Standing charges remain unchanged for both metered and unmetered supplies.
-This is the seventh consecutive year in which price increases for water have remained at or below the rate of inflation (based on September RPI figures).
+This is the ninth consecutive year in which price increases for water have been kept at or below the rate of inflation (based on September RPI figures).

-Customers interested in finding out more about water metering can log on to the website or request further information from the Customer Services Department at Jersey Water.
+Customers interested in finding out more about water metering can click here or request further information from the Customer Services Department at Jersey Water on T: 707301.

 For further information, please contact: